code42/code42cli/docs/userguides/trustedactivities.md

 code42 trusted-activities create DOMAIN mydomain.com --description "a new trusted activity"
 ```

-To add multiple trusted activities at once, enter information about the trusted activity into the `create` CSV file template, then use the `bulk create` command with the CSV file path.
+To add multiple trusted activities at once, enter information about the trusted activity into the `create` CSV file template.
+For each activity, the `type` and `value` fields are required.

+   `type` indicates the category of activity:
+   - `DOMAIN` indicates a trusted domain
+   - `SLACK` indicates a trusted Slack workspace

+   `value` indicates either the name of the domain or Slack workspace.

+Then use the `bulk create` command with the CSV file path.
 For example:
 ```bash
 code42 trusted-activities bulk create create_trusted_activities.csv
 ```